 The IRPAC meets with Idaho Power regularly over a period of several months during the development of the company’s IRP.
 These meetings are public.
 The advisory council's responsibilities include:

 - Representing the interests of Idaho Power's more than 525,000 customers

 - Participating in open and active discussions of relevant issues, and

-- Working with Idaho Power to develop ways to engage the public-at-large in the IRP process.
+- Working with Idaho Power to develop ways to engage the public in the IRP process.

 IRPAC meetings are open to the public.
-An opportunity for public comment is provided at each meeting.
+Opportunities for public input are provided at each meeting.

 For more information, email email@example.com.